bridgecrew-perf4/terraform-session-1/terraform_tasks/task_2/README.md

 #### Wordpress-database

-Wordpress database will be created in private subnet with AMI Amazon LINUX 2 machine which terraform did get from ```data_source.tf``` and t2.micro instance type was used.
+Wordpress database will be created in public subnet with AMI Amazon LINUX 2 machine which terraform did get from ```data_source.tf``` and t2.micro instance type was used.
 User data will install mariadb, starts and enables it.
 Also instead of running ```mysql_secure_installation``` inside of wordpress-database I wrapped it inside of the ```sql_userdata.sh``` where mariadb will be installed inside of database securely, and give a root user new password (we will need it when we create database) it look like this:
 ```
 #!/bin/bash
 ..........